 by Bernard D. Nomberg, Partner, The Nomberg Law Firm

-A functional capacity evaluation (FCE) is set of tests, practices and observations that are combined to determine the ability of the evaluated person to function in a variety of circumstances, most often employment, in an objective manner.
+A functional capacity evaluation (FCE) is a set of tests, practices and observations that are combined to determine the ability of the evaluated person to function in a variety of circumstances, most often employment, in an objective manner.
 Previously, I wrote about FCEs and how to prepare for one.
 In this blog, I want to explain a little more about FCEs, specifically what the results mean.

 An FCE can be used to determine fitness to work following an extended period of medical leave.
 If an employee is unable to return to work, the FCE provides information on prognosis, and occupational rehabilitation measures that may be possible.
 An FCE can also be used to help identify changes to employee workload, or modifications to working conditions such as ergonomic measures, that the employer may be able to undertake in an effort to accommodate an employee with a disability or medical condition.
 FCEs are needed to determine if an employee is able to resume working in a capacity “commensurate with his or her skills or abilities”*